CloudGlance - Document Intelligence Platform

 A conversational layer that adapts to user intent across the platform.

 The AI Assistant in CloudGlance acts as a flexible, conversational layer that users can access from anywhere in the platform.
-Rather than being tied to a single screen or workflow, it responds based on the context the user provides.
+Rather than being tied to a single screen or workflow, it responds based on what the user brings to the conversation.

-Users can start a conversation directly from the dashboard or create a new chat from the sidebar.
-While asking questions, they can guide the assistant's focus by:
+Users can start a conversation from the dashboard or create a new chat from the sidebar.
+When they want to be more specific, they can guide the assistant's focus:

-By keeping the assistant context-aware, the experience ensures that conversational AI feels integrated into the platform, not separate from it.
+By keeping the assistant context-aware and guidable when needed, the experience ensures that conversational AI feels integrated into the platform, not separate from it.

 AI Assistant